A characterization of Kazhdan-Lusztig right cells containing smooth elements: Introduction

 where $\mathbb{C}_{\lambda-\rho}$ is a one-dimensional $\mathfrak{b}$-module with weight $\lambda-\rho$ and $\rho$ is half the sum of positive roots.
 Denote by $L(\lambda)$ the simple quotient of $M(\lambda)$.

 We use $L_w$ to denote the simple highest weight $\mathfrak{g}$-module of highest weight $-w\rho-\rho$ with $w\in W$.
-The associated variety of $L(\lambda)$ is called irreducible if $V(L(\lambda))$ equals one orbital variety.
-Tanisaki \cite{Ta} showed that there exist reducible associated varieties of the form $V(L_w)$ in type $B$ and $C$.
-For a long time, people conjectured that all associated varieties of the modules $V(L_w)$ are irreducible in the case of type $A$ (see \cite{BoB3} and \cite{Mel}).
+Joseph \cite{Jo84} proved that the associated variety $V(L_w)$ is a union of orbital varieties defined as follows.
+Let $\mathcal{O}\subseteq \mathfrak{g}$ be a nilpotent $G$-orbit.
+The irreducible components of $\overline{\mathcal{O}}\cap \mathfrak{n}$ are called {\it orbital varieties} of $\mathcal{O}$.
+They all take the form $\mathcal{V}(w)=\overline{B(\mathfrak{n}\cap w\mathfrak{n})}$ for some $w\in W$.
+Melnikov \cite{FM,Mel04,Mel04-2,Mel06} did a lot of work for the properties of orbital varieties of type $A$.
+The associated variety $V(L_w)$ is called {\it irreducible} if and only if it contains only one orbital variety.
+For a long time, people conjectured that the associated variety of any highest weight module $L_w$ is irreducible in the case of type $A$ (see \cite{BoB3} and \cite{Mel}).
 However, Williamson \cite{Wi} showed that there exist counter-examples in 2014.
-So the structure of $V(L_w)$ or $V(L(\lambda)) $ is still mysterious.
+Thus the structure of $V(L_w)$ or $V(L(\lambda)) $ is still mysterious in type $A$.

-We refer \cite{KL} for the definition of Kazhdan-Lusztig right (resp. left and double) cell equivalence relation and use $\stackrel{R}{\sim}$ (resp. $\stackrel{L}{\sim}$ and $\stackrel{LR}{\sim}$ ) to denote the right (resp. left and double) cell equivalence relation.
+We refer to \cite{KL} or \S \ref{sec:cell} for the definition of Kazhdan--Lusztig right (resp. left and two-sided) cell equivalence relation and use $\stackrel{R}{\sim}$ (resp. $\stackrel{L}{\sim}$ and $\stackrel{LR}{\sim}$ ) to denote the right (resp. left and two-sided) cell equivalence relation.

+Let $X_w=\overline{BwB/B}$ be the Schubert variety indexed by $w$ in the flag manifold $G/B$.
+Lakshmibai and Sandhya \cite{LS} determined the smoothness of Schubert varieties for type $A$ by using pattern avoidance.
+It is known that for type $A$, a Schubert variety is smooth if and only if certain Kazhdan–-Lusztig polynomials are trivial, see for example \cite{CK}.

-Now we suppose $\mathfrak{g}=\mathfrak{sl}(n, \mathbb{C})$.
-The Weyl group of $\mathfrak{g}$ is $S_n$.
-From Sagan \cite{Sagan} or Bai-Xie \cite[Lemma 4.1]{BX}, we know there is a bijection between the KL right cells in the symmetric group $S_n$ and the Young tableaux through the famous Robinson-Schensted algorithm.
+From Sagan \cite{Sagan} or Bai--Xie \cite[Lemma 4.1]{BX}, we know that there is a bijection between the KL right cells in the symmetric group $S_n$ and the Young tableaux through the famous Robinson--Schensted insertion algorithm.
 We use $P(w)$ to denote the corresponding Young tableau for any $w\in S_n$.

-To study the structure of the associated variety $V(L_w)$, the following question naturally arises: \begin{itemize} \item Can we find out all those $w$ such that $V(L_w)$ is irreducible? \end{itemize}

-It is well-know that $V(L_w)$ is irreducible if the Schubert variety $X_w=\overline{BwB/B}$ is smooth and $V(L_w)$ is constant on each KL right cell, see \cite{BoB3} and \cite{Jo84}.
-So our question is reduced to the study of KL right cells.

-We note that Hohlweg \cite{Ho} proved that the involutive smooth elements in $S_n$ are just the longest elements in some subgroups of $S_n$.
-These corresponding KL right cells are easy to describe.
+From \cite{Jo84}, we know that the associated variety $V (L_w)$ is constant on each KL right cell.
+It is also known that if the associated variety $V (L_w)$ is reducible, the Schubert variety $X_w$ will be singular, see for example \cite[Corollary 4.3.2]{BoB3}.
+So there is a relationship between the reducibility of associated varieties and non-smoothness (or smoothness) of Schubert varieties.